 Dingding Chen is a Chinese professor of international relations at Jinan University in Guangzhou.
 His main areas of research are Chinese (foreign) policy, Asian security policy and human rights.

 Henrik Enderlein is a German economist and political scientist.
-He is president and professor of political economy at the Hertie School of Governance in Berlin.
+He is president and professor of political economy at the Hertie School in Berlin.
 He is also director of the Jacques Delors Centre, a Berlin-based think tank.

 Denise Feldner is a commercial lawyer and research manager from Berlin.
 She publishes regularly on the latest technology-related issues and analyses the impact of digital technology on society.
 Her areas of expertise include internet governance and the strategic application of artificial intelligence.